Registered Agent Specifically for the State of Illinois

 Penalties and Interest Calculations – Non-compliance by a Corporation

-Your Corporate annual report is due by the last day of the month before your initial formation month (i.e., if your formation date in Illinois was January 15, 2023, your annual report due date would be December 31, 2022).
+Your Corporate Illinois Annual Reports are due by the last day of the month before your initial formation month (i.e., if your formation date in Illinois was January 15, 2023, your annual report due date would be December 31, 2022).

 To determine the penalty accrued to a late-filed annual report, multiply the corporation’s franchise tax by 10% (.10) per month.
 To determine the interest due on a late-filed annual report, multiply the corporation’s franchise tax by 2% (.02) per month.
 The amount due